Engineering Streets for Safety

 WalkFirst

 WalkFirst was a two-year public process that identified the 6% of San Francisco streets that are responsible for 60% of pedestrian collisions and developed solutions to help eliminate fatal collisions at over 170 intersections.
-More information available here.
+Read the final report here.
+More information here.

 Bicycle Safety Projects